-Its only fair that if a client is paying you, you can do the work.
-It's a cowboy industry and there are a lot of 'back bedroom' web designers out there, charging plenty and delivering nothing.
+It is only fair that if a client is paying you, you can do the work.
+It’s a cowboy industry, and there are a lot of ‘back bedroom’ web designers out there, charging plenty and delivering nothing.

 We can confirm that We have access to sufficient, suitable and experienced staff to complete your project.

 We may from time to time recommend third parties for particular elements of projects we don’t have an in house staff member for (for example animated explainer videos)